wmo-im/wis2box-training/documentation/docs/index.md

 to help you publish and download data from WIS2.
 The training is provided in the form of overview presentations as well as hands-on practical exercises.

-Particpants will be able to work with sample test data and metadata, as well as integrate their own data and metadata.
+Participants will be able to work with sample test data and metadata, as well as integrate their own data and metadata.

 This training covers a wide range of topics (install/setup/configuration, publishing/downloading data, etc.).